FrankC01/pysui/README.md

 Python Client SDK for Sui blockchain

 **NOTICE: README FIRST**
-SUI 0.21.0 introduces a change to keystore (file) keystring persist.
+SUI 0.21.0 introduced a change to keystore/keypair keystring.

 If you still have keystores from pre 0.21.0, run the utility [keys-to-0210](https://github.com/FrankC01/pysui/blob/main/samples/README.md)